robmiller/jekyll-resize/docs/installation.md

     $ bundle install
     ```

-Note you do not have to enabel a gem to your `plugins` list in the config if it appears in the plugins group as above.
+Note you do not have to enable a gem to your `plugins` list in the config if it appears in the plugins group as above.

 ## Configure